Format (album)

-Format is a double-disc compilation album by English synthpop duo Pet Shop Boys.
-The album consists of B-sides from various singles released from 1996 to 2009 (Bilingual through Yes, or "Before" to "Did You See Me Coming?").
-It is their second B-sides album after Alternative (1995), which collected B-sides from the time of their first version of "Opportunities (Let's Make Lots of Money)" (1985) through "Yesterday, When I Was Mad" (1994).
+Format is a double-disc compilation album by English synth-pop duo Pet Shop Boys released in February 2012.
+The album consists of B-sides from various singles released from 1996 to 2009 (Bilingual to Yes, or "Before" to "Did You See Me Coming?").
+It is their second B-sides album after Alternative (1995), which collected B-sides from their first version of "Opportunities (Let's Make Lots of Money)" (1985) to "Yesterday, When I Was Mad" (1994).

+Release and promotion

+The album was initially announced by Pet Shop Boys in an interview with the Cambridge University newspaper Varsity in November 2011.
+It was offered for pre-order on 19 December 2011 through the Pet Shop Boys' official website.
+Those who ordered the album by the end of February 2012 were entered in a prize drawing for jackets worn during the Fundamental Tour.

+A microsite for Format featured exclusive interviews and song information and extracts.
+In a video interview, Neil Tennant and Chris Lowe discussed how songs end up as B-sides and mentioned some of their favourites.
+The album liner notes included an interview with the duo conducted by music journalist Jon Savage, sharing details on each of the songs.

+The album title refers to the many different formats of singles over the years: from 7-inch vinyl and cassette singles; to CDs, enhanced CDs, and DVD singles; to digital downloads and bundles.
+The liner notes list the single formats released for each of the included B-sides.

-The album's release was initially announced in November 2011, then officially on 19 December 2011 through the Pet Shop Boys' official website, offering it for pre-order.
-The album was released on 6 February 2012 in the UK, but was released earlier in various territories worldwide, including Australia, where it was released on 3 February.
-The album debuted at number 26 on the UK Albums Chart, selling 5,909 copies in its first week.
+The release date was 6 February 2012 in the UK, but it came out earlier in various territories worldwide, including Australia, where it was released on 3 February.
+Format debuted at number 26 on the UK Albums Chart, selling 5,909 copies in its first week.